samaranand/contest-schedule/README.md

-#Contest Description
+# Contest Description

-truing to create a website which can provide details of all the upcoming/running contest from the most famous websites like CF, CC and atCoder...
+trying to create a website which can provide details of all the upcoming/running contest from the most famous websites like CF, CC and atCoder...

 i know there are alot of website out there but i m making this so that i can develop something and also get to know about how to implement api n all things.. basically this website is for educational purpose !!

+## Contributing
-all contributions are most welcomed !! even if u can help me in improving grammers that matter alot 😅️
+Check out the [CONTRIBUTING document](CONTRIBUTING.md) in the root of the repository to learn how you can contribute. all contributions are most welcomed !! even if u can help me in improving grammers that matter alot 😅️

+## Changelog
+For changelogs, check out [the Releases section of materialize](https://github.com/Dogfalo/materialize/releases) or the [CHANGELOG.md](CHANGELOG.md).

 thanks !